robbrucker/pr-template/README.md

 1. Create a pull request
 2. Click the PuRTy icon in the upper right corner of the URL address bar
+  - if you do not see the PuRTy icon in your url bar, try refreshing the page
 3. Wait a second for the extension to paste the template into the text area.